bdfdm25/task-manager/task-manager-app/README.md

-# TaskManagerApp
+# Task Manager App

 > The instructions shown below are to execute only the frontend app locally.
-To have the full experience with the app, you must execute the API locally as well.
+To have the full experience with the app, go back to the repository root and check its documentation on how to run all locally.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.7.